Reitmania/MeshSampling/README.md

 # MeshSampling

-Script for simple meshsampling to turn an input mesh (*.obj) into a pointcloud (*.ply).
+Script for simple mesh sampling to turn an input mesh (.obj) into a pointcloud (.ply).

-Output rendering with VTK.
+Output rendering with VTK or open3D.

 libs: pyntcloud, vtk